ai/audio-recorder-polyfill/README.md

     <script src="/app.js" defer></script>
 ```

-If you want to make sure that the audio recorded on chrome (or any other browser that has the `MediaRecorder`  API) plays on Safari, you should always use the polyfill instead of native API
+If you want to make sure that the audio recorded on Chrome (or any other browser that has the `MediaRecorder`  API) plays on Safari, you should always use the polyfill instead of native API

 ## ES Modules